 Each one of us at the Kalinga Centre for Rainforest Ecology have gone through this soul-cycle and believe that if people are introduced and empowered in a right way to act for our environment they will become the change that we are in need of today.
 Interacting and working with the best talents from respective fields ensures sharing of knowledge which forms the core aspect of every educational workshop and camp at KCRE.

-if you are a wildlife student, a researcher or just someone who has more than average interest in environment conservation apply to one of our many volunteer programs on site and off site.
+If you are a wildlife student, a researcher or just someone who has more than average interest in environment conservation come volunteer with us.

 From studying the most iconic snake species of the world – the King Cobra to the smallest of insects, KCRE has been the field station and homes for many researchers in the country and for researchers abroad.
 A team of experts lead various projects at KCRE and at our offsite remote locations in India and South East Asia.